William A. Dimmick: Career

 Dimmick was a graduate of Berea College and held Masters and Doctoral degrees from Yale Divinity School.
-He was ordained deacon on March 19, 1955 by Bishop Theodore N. Barth of Tennessee and priest on October 28, 1955 by Bishop John Vander Horst.
-His first cure was St. Philip's, Nashville, Tennessee, where he was priest-in-charge from 1955-60.
+He was ordained deacon on March 19, 1955, by Bishop Theodore N. Barth of Tennessee and priest on October 28, 1955, by Bishop John Vander Horst.
+His first cure was St. Philip's, Nashville, Tennessee, where he was priest-in-charge from 1955 to 1960.
 From there he went to St. Mary's Cathedral, Memphis, first as canon and later as dean.
 During most of his tenure as dean, he also served as deputy to the General Convention.
 Also as dean, he was a member of the Tennessee Board of Examining Chaplains.
 From 1973 until his election to the episcopate, Dimmick was rector of Trinity Church, Southport, Connecticut.
 He was also a member of the Episcopal Church's Standing Liturgical Commission from 1973 until his death.
 Consecrated as Bishop of Northern Michigan in May 1975, Dimmick resigned that post in May 1981.
 He then served as assistant bishop in Minnesota, where he exercised an ecumenical ministry at a Roman Catholic abbey and university.
 For the year prior to his arrival here, he had been acting dean of Seabury-Western Theological Seminary in Evanston, Illinois.
 From August 1984 to his death, Dimmick served as assistant to the Rt.
 Rev. Bill Stough, Bishop of Alabama.